jgbarah/aframewiki/en/pages/gltf.md

 - Get some good creative commons one for free: https://www.sharetextures.com/
 - learn the absolute basics in this [super short tutorial for total noobs](https://www.youtube.com/watch?v=sH4qi3oUEks)

+## Changing some values of a material
+- See this example of a [material-values component](https://github.com/akbartus/A-Frame-Component-GLTF-Manipulator/issues/2) to change values like color, texture, metalness, roughness of a material after the glb is loaded.

 ## Animations
 - https://www.mixamo.com/#/